VENKY270304/19CS301Module-9/README.md

-# 19CS301Module-9
+# 19CS301-Module-9
+Reg no: 212222040177
+Name: Venkatesan M

-### EX: 9.1                                            MATRIX OPERATIONS
+### EX: 9.1 - MATRIX OPERATIONS

+### Aim:
-### Aim: To Write a Python Program to subtract two matrices by reading the matrix from the user.
+To Write a Python Program to subtract two matrices by reading the matrix from the user.
 ### Algorithm:

 STEP 1: Start.